Contractible 3-manifold and Positive scalar curvature (II): The proof of Lemma

 \section{The proof of Lemma \ref{covering}}

-This section is similar to Section 7 of \cite{W1}.
-In order to prove Lemma \ref{covering}, we will introduce a set $S$ and prove its finiteness which will imply Lemma \ref{covering}.
+This section is the same as Section 7 of \cite{W1}.
+In order to prove Lemma \ref{covering}, we introduce a set $S$ and prove its finiteness which will imply Lemma \ref{covering}.
 We begin with two topological lemmas.